DECOLONIZING LANGUAGE AS A PRACTICE OF PEACE: BOTANICAL NAMING AND EPISTEMIC VIOLENCE IN THE CARIBBEAN AND LATIN AMERICA

 Presenting this ongoing research to the directors and team members of the National Botanical Garden of the Dominican Republic meant opening a new conversation within an institution historically framed by scientific authority.
 From an artist’s perspective, there is little precedent for this kind of inquiry — one that questions the colonial and patriarchal structures embedded in botanical nomenclature itself.
 For decades, these names have been accepted “in the name of science,” without examining the epistemic violence they carry.
 This project invites the institution to look inward, to recognize that language — even scientific language — is never neutral, and that transforming it is also a practice of care and collective responsibility.

 Popular names are not just names.
 Once inscribed into official systems of classification, they cease to be colloquial and become part of the academic record — formal, institutional, legitimized.
 This is how linguistic violence turns into material violence: words shape perception, and perception shapes the world.
 Within the botanical gardens, official signs replicate that violence without question.
-Every day, thousands of students from public schools, women, mothers, and visitors in general, read these names — learning, perhaps unconsciously, to naturalize a hierarchy that language first created.
+Every day, thousands of students from public schools, and visitors in general, read these names — learning, perhaps unconsciously, to naturalize a hierarchy that language first created.

 Next